pingcap/docs-tidb-operator/en/containers-run-as-non-root-user.md

 ## Configure containers controlled by CR

-You can also enable security context in all CRs (TidbCluster/DMCluster/TiInitializer/TiMonitor/Backup/BackupSchedule/Restore) to make containers run as a non-root user.
+For the containers controlled by CR, you can configure security context in any CRs (TidbCluster/DMCluster/TiInitializer/TiMonitor/Backup/BackupSchedule/Restore) to make the containers run as a non-root user.

 You can either configure `podSecurityContext` at a cluster level (`spec.podSecurityContext`) for all components or at a component level (such as `spec.tidb.podSecurityContext` for TidbCluster and `spec.master.podSecurityContext` for DMCluster) for a specific component.